JSimai/Lyrebird-Techincal/README.md

 ### Unit Testing

-A series of unit tests should be created to make sure audio recording, audio checking, summary generation, and document generation all work as expected.
+I have created a few very simple unit tests to make sure the UI works as expected.
+A series of unit tests should be created to make sure audio recording, audio checking, summary generation, and document generation all work as expected when full stack functionality is implemented.

 ### Error Handling

-Try and catch blocks should be used to handle errors in the frontend and backend allowing for the user to be informed of any issues without crashing the app or corrupting data.
+Try and catch blocks should be used to handle errors in the frontend allowing for the user to be informed of any issues without crashing the app or corrupting data.